gremerritt/wtf_csv/README.md

 |---------------------------------|----------|--------------------------------------------------------------------------------------|
 ```

-If you happen upon this, know that this is in it's infancy.
-Eventually this will be available on https://rubygems.org, where you'll be able to install with `gem install wtf_csv` or putting `require 'wtf_csv'` in your gemfile.
+If you happen upon this, know that this is in development - though should be reasonably stable at this point.
+Soon this will be available on https://rubygems.org, where you'll be able to install with `gem install wtf_csv` or putting `require 'wtf_csv'` in your gemfile.
 Until them, feel free to install from source and bundle it into a gem yourself - just give proper credit where it is due.

-See `lib/wtf_csv/test_script.rb` for an example implementation.